Picturesque Scenery / 絶景

-Surrounded by blue seas on all four sides, Japan is an island nation where about 70% of the land is covered in forests.
+Japan is an island nation of about 70% of the land covered in forests, surrounded by the Pacific Ocean and the Sea of Japan.
 The natural bounties of the seas and mountains, the four distinct seasons and the unique culture come together to produce countless phenomenal views.
-There are various types of spectacular landscapes created by geography, natural phenomena, the seasons, the passage of time, and by Japan’s long history.
-Here we will attempt to introduce you to a selection of some key sights that you simply mustn’t miss when you visit Japan.
+There are various picturesque sceneries created by geography, natural phenomena, the seasons, the passage of the time, and the long history of Japan.
+Here are some of the recommendations of the key sites when visiting Japan.

-Landscapes and the stunning views they offer should be preserved for future generations.
-Carefully protected by the local people and in some cases considered holy, the awe-inspiring landscapes are deeply connected to the spiritual culture of their respective regions, making it important to follow not only general rules, such as only entering designated places, taking garbage home with you, and avoiding damage to monuments and structures, but also locally-established rules.
-Be mindful of others when taking photographs, obey traffic rules and do not enter restricted areas.
-If photography and tripods are forbidden, then follow the rules.
+Landscapes and stunning views must be preserved for future generations.
+Carefully protected by the local people and considered sacred in some cases, the breathtaking landscapes are deeply connected to the spiritual culture of the respective regions, making it important to follow locally established rules, along with general rules of staying out of the private and restricted areas, taking trash with you, and not damaging monuments and structures.
+Be mindful of others, especially when taking photographs, obey traffic rules and do not enter the restricted areas.

 Aichi